talonhub/community/plugin/draft_editor/README.md

 Setting this value replaces the default editor list; it does not add to it.

+After changing this setting, either quit and restart Talon or your configured text editor so the draft editor recognizes it is running.

 ## Demo

 [Watch the draft editor demo on YouTube](https://www.youtube.com/watch?v=U6Q9qjSIVQg).